Best Recession Stocks in Canada for 2024

-With Canadian dividend stocks getting hit hard this year, several people have commented asking me what the best defensive stocks in Canada are.
-If our traditional favourites like bank stocks and telecoms are going to continue to take such a hit, are they really the right play for investors that are focused on not losing capital?
+With Canadian dividend stocks facing significant pressure this year, many readers are asking me what are the safest stocks in Canada right now.
+Given the volatility affecting traditional favorites like bank stocks and telecoms, are they really the right play for investors that are focused on not losing capital?

 What Is a “Defensive Stock”?